semuconsulting/pygnssutils/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-pygnssutils is an original Python 3 utility built around three core GNSS protocol libraries from the same stable:
+pygnssutils is an original series of GNSS CLI utilities and Python classes built around three core libraries from the same stable:

 1. [pyubx2](https://github.com/semuconsulting/pyubx2) - UBX parsing and generation library, which in turn utilises:
 1. [pynmeagps](https://github.com/semuconsulting/pynmeagps) - NMEA parsing and generation library
 1. [pyrtcm](https://github.com/semuconsulting/pyrtcm) - RTCM3 parsing library

-The capabilities supported by this Beta release of pygnssutils include:
+The utilities provided by pygnssutils comprise:

 1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility, which enhances the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with a range of configurable input and output media types (e.g. serial, file, socket and queue) and protocol/message filtering options.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.